ISPMBern/covid-19/living-review/index.md

 ## Current version of the data
 [Here](https://github.com/ZikaProject/COVID_references) you find the most current version of the reference data.
 This is the same data that is available through ([the shiny app](https://zika.ispm.unibe.ch/assets/data/pub/ncov/)).
-An annotated 'pre-screened' dataset will become available early next week (24.03.2020).
+An preliminary version of annotated 'pre-screened' data is available on the [github](https://github.com/ZikaProject/COVID_references).

 ## Contact information
 For additional questions email: michel.counotte[at]ispm.unibe.ch